napari/napari/docs/source/explanations/rendering.md

 The Dask developers have extensive experience with serialization, and their library contains it's own serialization routines.
 Long term we might decide that napari should only support thread pools, and if you need processes you should use napari with Dask.
-Basically we might outsource multi-processing to Dask.
+Basically, we might outsource multi-processing to Dask.
 How exactly napari will interoperate with Dask is to be determined.

 ### B. Number of Workers